 As discussed in Note 2 to the consolidated financial statements, the Company reviews its subsidiaries and other entities in which it has variable interest in order to assess whether the entity is a variable interest entity (VIE) and, if so, who should consolidate the entity (the primary beneficiary).
-The classification of an entity as a VIE is based upon an analysis as to whether either (a) the total equity at risk is not sufficient to permit the entity to finance its activities without additional subordinated support; (b) equity interest holders as a group lack either i) the power to direct the activities of the entity that most significantly impact on its economic success, ii) the obligation to absorb the expected losses of the entity, or iii) the right to receive the expected residual returns of the entity; or (c) the voting rights of some investors in the entity are not proportional to their economic interests and the activities of the entity involve or are conducted on behalf of an investor with a disproportionately small voting interest.
+The classification of an entity as a VIE is based upon an analysis as to whether either (a) the total equity at risk is not sufficient to permit the entity to finance its activities without additional subordinated support; (b) equity interest holders as a group lack either i) the power to direct the activities of the entity that most significantly impact on its economic success, ii) the obligation to absorb the expected losses of the entity are not proportional to their economic interests and the activities of the entity involve or are conducted on behalf of an investor with a disproportionately small voting interest.
 The primary beneficiary of a VIE will consolidate the operations of that entity, irrespective of their proportionate ownership of the VIE.